 "Customers love the virtual environment because you can explore a full range of items quickly without walking through a store," Crume says.
 "On the other hand, you are limited in the physicality of using one of our experts to help guide any alterations needed to help you in finding that perfect fit."

 For an in-person experience, Suitsupply has reopened stores and accepts walk-ins and appointments in private shopping lounges after designing and testing a safe shopping journey in Chinese and Korean stores.
 "We've had all our stores fully open once they were indicated for reopening by the state and city governments," Crume says.
 "Suitsupply has been celebrated for creating one of the safest shopping experiences at the outset."

-Men's Wearhouse has long been a go-to for formalwear and quickly responded to COVID-19 to ensure their service remained intact for customers.
+Men's Wearhouse has long been a go-to for formalwear and quickly responded to the uptick in online shopping, to ensure their service remained intact for customers.
 "We know that style and fit are two important factors when choosing a rental tuxedo or suit.
 So, we launched a virtual try-on option earlier this year," Matt Repicky, the chief marketing officer of Jos A. Bank and Tailored Brands-Rental, tells Brides.
 "As we have one of the largest selection of styles available, this gives customers the opportunity to see how they look in the product without leaving home."

 The virtual try-on service allows customers to upload a photo of themselves to see how the tuxedo or suit will look.
 "Once you know the style you want, the measurement tutorial helps you determine the size you'll need," Repicky says.
 All orders are easy to complete online and shipped directly to your home.
 "Providing convenience to the customer is so important to us," Repicky adds.